awanmbandi/realworld-cicd-pipeline-project/README.md

     ![SonarQubeGateKeeper!](https://github.com/awanmbandi/realworld-cicd-pipeline-project/raw/zdocs/images/sonarqube-webhook-forGateKepper-Result.png)

     ### B. Troubleshooting (Possible Issues You May Encounter and Suggested Solutions)
-    1) **ISSUE:** If you experience a long wait time at the level of `GateKeeper`, please check if your `Sonar Webhook` is associated with the Project with `SonarQube Results`
+    1) **1st ISSUE:** If you experience a long wait time at the level of `GateKeeper`, please check if your `Sonar Webhook` is associated with the Project with `SonarQube Results`
       - If you check your jenkins Pipeline you'll most likely find the below message at the `SonarQube GateKeper` stage
     ```
     Checking status of SonarQube task 'AYfEB4IQ3rP3Y6VQ_yIa' on server 'SonarQube'
     SonarQube task 'AYfEB4IQ3rP3Y6VQ_yIa' status is 'PENDING'